mulberrysymbols/mulberry-symbols/README.md

 ## Developing

 This is a typical npm/node managed package.
+A source of complexity, especially in releases, is due to the symbols and the website being in the same repo.

 Two npm scripts are provided in `package.json`